30-Day Budget Itinerary for New Zealand

 You have the whole day to explore Rotorua and its free and affordable attractions, as listed below.
-If you have some budget to spare, we recommend experiencing the Maori culture and a traditional hangi meal at Mitai Maori Village (more info on Viator and Tripadvisor), Tamaki Maori Village (on Viator, Tripadvisor and Klook) or Whakarewarewa Living Maori Village (on Viator, Tripadvisor and Klook).
-You’ll also find a lot more recommendations in the 20 Rotorua Must-Dos.
+If you have some budget to spare, we recommend experiencing the Maori culture and a traditional hangi meal at Te Pa Tu (formerly Tamaki Maori Village – more info on Viator and Klook), Mitai Maori Village or Whakarewarewa: The Living Maori Village (on Viator and Klook).
+You’ll also find a lot more recommendations in the 25 Best Things to Do in Rotorua.

 Free and Cheap Things to Do in Rotorua